d10n/minecraft-on-demand-lambda/README.md

  * Creates a URL that deploys the server
  * Auto shutoff after 30 minutes
  * Backup every 5 minutes
+ * Costs about $4/mo with light usage and with a static Elastic IP, or about $0.30/mo without a static Elastic IP (see notes at bottom)

 ## Instructions